 Miniatures, like all hostas can be given an initial boost by using a weak seaweed feed (root stimulant) between March and May.
 White centred minis, i.e. those with little chlorophyll in their leaves, benefit from a weak feed through the summer, but do not feed after July, when the hosta is beginning to slow down for the winter.
 When choosing a fertiliser, choose one with 10-20% nitrogen content.

-The best time to divide minis is when they are growing most strongly, i.e. from June to July.
+The best time to divide minis is when they are growing most strongly.
+In the UK this is from May to June.
 Before you divide, check that the root ball is a good size and that the plant has multiple eyes (leaf buds).
 Some miniatures can simply be teased apart, without using a knife.
 Try this first before you resort to cutting.
 If you need to cut through the crown of the mini to divide it, then use a sharp bread knife or a cheap disposable blade craft knife, Cut carefully through the crown and tease the roots apart.
 The rule for dividing is: ‘Don’t be too greedy!’
 The more divisions you try to get out of one plant the more chance there will be of losses.
 Some hostas increase in size through underground runners.
 These are usually the easiest to divide since there is no central crown to cut through.
 When you buy a miniature hosta by mail-order either bare-root or in compost, or when you divide, you will sometimes find little plantlets fall away from around the main stem.
 Don’t be tempted to plant these separately.
 They are likely to die.

 Over-wintering miniature hostas